|

 carried in a manner expressing confidence and sound temperament.

-The walk is rather awkward.
+Gait: The walk is rather awkward.
 The trot should be effort-less, ground-covering, and should indicate smooth co-ordination.

 When seen from the rear, the hind feet should parallel the front